oci-landing-zones/terraform-oci-modules-security/bastion/README.md

 }
 ```

-- **clusters_dependency**: A map of objects containing the externally managed clusters resources this module may depend on.
+- **endpoints_dependency**: A map of objects containing the externally managed endpoint resources this module may depend on.
 All map objects must have the same type and should contain the following attributes:
   - A *private_endpoint* attribute with endpoint IP.

 Example: